Ectophasia crassipennis: Distribution

-This fly is present in Southern Europe and warmer parts of Central Europe.
+This fly is present in Southern Europe and warmer parts of Central Europe, where it thrives in diverse habitats.
+It also occurs in Asia in Russia, Japan, and China.

 Biology

 These flies can mostly be encountered from early August through late September feeding on nectar of flowers (especially of Apiaceae and Asteraceae species).

 The larvae are parasitic of Hemiptera (Pentatomidae, Acanthosomatidae, Coreidae and Lygaeidae species).